I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 I've summarized the upgrade procedure for ASR v3.x.

-The key points for the update are:
+The key update points are:

 • Template names changed from aws-sharr-* to automated-security-response-*